saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/proposal-template.md

 5th.
 - Developing a code for the business requirements and UI.
 Anticipated deadline Oct-15
+- Documenting finalized requirements and project progress and achievements.
 (Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)

 # Anticipated Problem